mojaloop/merchant-payment-docs/Third Sprint Features/DFSP.Portal User Management.md

 * Keycloak will be used for user identity management and data access and action permission management will be done by own backend system.
 * following are the list of default roles and permission list in merchant acquiring sytem.
   * Super Admin User
-    * Read/write access for all reports and form
-    * write access to acqquring registry form
+    * write(create,edit) access to acqquring registry form
     * approve,reject,revert action for merchant records.
       * exception: records created by the same user CANNOT be approved by the user.
     * Read access to table of all merchant table